Mertyandimata/Mertyandimata/README.md

 | Aselsan | Software Engineer | Jun 2019 - Aug 2019<br>(3 mos) | Internship | Turkey | C# |
 | Yaşar Üniversitesi | Student Assistant | Sep 2018 - Feb 2019<br>(6 mos) | Part-time | Izmir, Turkey | Java, Excel VBA, +1 skill |

-### 🏭 DYO Project Details
-As part of a team, I developed a decision support system for production planning for a Dyo paint factory.
-The system was developed using a combination of Excel VBA, Java software and Arena Simulation, and it included a simulation that incorporated stochastic elements, such as machine breakdowns.
-I was responsible for implementing the Excel VBA, Java and ensuring its accuracy and effectiveness in supporting production planning decisions.
-This project required me to apply my skills in software development to a real-world problem, resulting in a valuable tool for the factory.
-My work on this project showcases my ability to use a range of software tools to solve practical problems and my ability to work effectively as part of a team.

 ## 🎓 Education